nhsd-exeter/dos-service-fuzzy-search-api/documentation/CONTRIBUTING.md

 ## Pull request (merge request)

-- Set the title to `JIRA-XXX Descriptive name`, where `JIRA-XXX` is the ticket reference number
+- Set the title to `task/SFD-XXXX Descriptive name`, where `SFD-XXXX` is the ticket reference number
 - Ensure all commits will be squashed and the source branch will be removed once the request is accepted
 - Notify the team on Slack to give your colleagues opportunity to review changes and share the knowledge
 - If the change has not been pair or mob programmed it must follow the code review process and be approved by at least one peer, all discussions must be resolved